mehmetcantas/go-kafka-debezium/README.md

 ### How to run

-First, if you didn't installed Docker before you can download and install Docker to your system.
+First, if you didn't install Docker before you can download and install Docker to your system.

 https://www.docker.com/products/docker-desktop